James Outman Preview, Player Props: Dodgers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the third-ranked team ERA across all MLB pitching staffs (3.78).
+- The Guardians' 3.77 team ERA ranks third among all MLB pitching staffs.

-- Guardians pitchers combine to allow 128 home runs (one per game), the second-fewest in baseball.
+- Guardians pitchers combine to give up the second-fewest home runs in baseball (129 total, one per game).

+- Curry (3-1) takes the mound for the Guardians in his seventh start of the season.
+He has a 3.24 ERA in 75 2/3 innings pitched, with 52 strikeouts.

-- In his last time out on Wednesday, the right-hander tossed 4 1/3 innings against the Cincinnati Reds, giving up five earned runs while surrendering eight hits.
+- In his most recent appearance on Friday, the right-hander tossed six innings against the Detroit Tigers, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.